- What is the capacity of the High School in comparison to the current enrollment and the projected enrollment growth?

 Two competition fields were not supported in the community survey.
 The Secondary School Space Planning Committee and the Board worked hard to put forth to voters a solution that was supported by citizens in the community survey.
 The second competitive stadium venue would have added another $17 million to the referendum.

 This is the option that was supported by citizens on the community survey.
 This will allow Sun Prairie to continue to feel like one united community and save money by investing in one, competition stadium.
 Both schools will still have a variety of outdoor co-curricular spaces for games and practices.
+A second competitive stadium would have added another $17 million to the referendum.

 The Secondary School Space Committee did not want the current Cardinal Heights Upper Middle School (CHUMS) building to accommodate more student capacity (725) than the two existing middle schools.
 Therefore, space was available at the CHUMS building.
 The building will house Prairie Phoenix Academy, a third middle school, and professional development space.
 This will fully utilize the space under this roof for three distinct and separate purposes.